-7.2 Separation of role and access permission
+8.2 Separation of role and access permission

-To avoid the scalability issue and inability to manage all users-all resources access definition, the idea with Role-Based Access Control (RBAC) is to separate several layers: users and groups on one hand,
+To avoid the scalability issue and the necessity to manage all users-all resources access definition, we propose to use Role-Based Access Control (RBAC) which separates several layers: users and groups on one hand, and roles, permissions and resources (or types of resources) on the other hand.
+Then users or security groups can be mapped to roles.
+The Wikipedia entry on RBAC summarizes the design adequately: